Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Pocket Doors

 Pocket doors are having a moment right now in the world of design.
-Pocket doors operate the same way a sliding door works, but essentially it is a single piece of door that is mounted to rolling overhead track and slides into a space or “pocket” installed in the wall.
+Pocket doors operate the same way a sliding door works, but essentially it is a single piece or panel that is mounted to a rolling overhead track and slides into a space or “pocket” installed in the wall.

-The frame of a pocket door is consisted of a side jamb that is split in order to receive the door and a top jamb that has a built in track.
+The frame consists of a side jamb that is split in order to receive the door and a top jamb that has a built-in track.

-An “old school” favorite, these doors bring in a nostalgic feel to homes, while also maximizing every inch of space.
+An “old school” favorite, these types bring in a nostalgic feel to homes, while also maximizing every inch of space.

-Pocket doors allow you to create more wall and floor space because they don’t need clearance to swing out.
-They simply slide into the space between two walls, making them suited for residential units with limited spaces like apartments, flats and condominiums.
+The pocket recess allows you to create more wall and floor space because they don’t need clearance to swing out.
+They simply slide into the space between two walls, making them suited for residential units with limited spaces like apartments, flats, and condominiums.

 Pocket doors are also ideal for use in small rooms like bathrooms, powder rooms, closets or music rooms.
 (Visit our article page about types of closet doors to see more styles)

-Another added benefit of pocket doors is that they also fully conceal the door into a wall, which provides a fully unobstructed doorway.
-With the amount of clearance that it provides, pocket doors are good solutions for meeting universal design standards.
+Another added benefit of the pocket style is that they also fully conceal the door into a wall, which provides a fully unobstructed doorway.
+With the amount of clearance that it provides, they are good solutions for meeting universal design standards.

-They also make a highly suitable option for rooms where the doors rarely need to be closed.
+They also make a highly suitable option for rooms that rarely need to be closed.
 While in terms of appearance, pocket doors provide a more “open” feel and a more clean design.

-Pocket doors are available in single and double door styles and an almost endless variety of materials like wood, metal and composite.
+Pocket sliders are available in single and double styles and an almost endless variety of materials like wood, metal, and composite.

 Flush Doors

-Flush doors are the simplest type of interior doors in the market.
+Flush doors are the simplest type in the market.
 They are characterized by a completely flat surface on both sides – a plain design with no panels and ornamentation.
-The most common types of flush doors are regular hinged doors, but often pocket doors are also flush.
-Compared to other interior door types, flush doors offer an affordable option for most homeowners.
+The most common types of are regular hinged, but often they are also flush.
+Compared to other interior types, flush styles offer an affordable option for most homeowners.

-In addition, flush doors also highly customizable as they can be reduced or increased in size easily.
+In addition, they are also highly customizable as they can be reduced or increased in size easily.
 They can be easily matched and furnished with any type of door hardware and can be used for a variety of applications.
-Basically, flush doors provide flexibility in terms of design and decor since they can blend well with any interior style for a home.
+Basically, they provide flexibility in terms of design and decor since they can blend well with any interior style for a home.

-Flush doors are popular in Japanese design as well, where their simple, clean lines quietly blend in to the background.
-This type of door tends to be the most common type of door found in contemporary and modern home settings because their simplicity and clean looks complement minimalist interiors well.
+Flush styles are popular in Japanese design as well, where their simple, clean lines quietly blend into the background.
+This type of door tends to be the most common type found in contemporary and modern home settings because their simplicity and clean looks complement minimalist interiors well.

 Panel Doors

-Panel doors, as their name suggests, are doors that are divided into panels.
-They are also often referred to as “stile and rail doors: because they are built with a frame and panel construction.
+Panel doors, as their name suggests, are divided into panels.
+They are also often referred to as “stile and rail doors: because they are built with a prehung frame and panel construction.

-The framework of panel doors are made up of vertical stiles and horizontal rails that frame flat or raised wood panels or glass panes.
+The framework of panel designs is made up of vertical stiles and horizontal rails that frame flat or raised wood panels or glass panes.

-This construction method is popularly used for solid wood doors because it helps minimize the effects and tendency of the wood to warp, swell and shrink with changes in temperature and in humidity.
+This construction method is popularly used for solid wood doors because it helps minimize the effects and tendency of the wood to warp, swell, and shrink with changes in temperature and humidity.

-Typically, panel doors are made up of different varieties of timber timber sheets which are set on timber frame structure.
-Alternatively, panel doors can be made up of fixing pressed hardboard sheets onto the frame of the door itself.
+Typically, panels are made up of different varieties of timber timber sheets which are set on timber frame structure.
+Alternatively, panels can be made up of fixing pressed hardboard sheets onto the frame of the door itself.

-Panel doors are the most commonly used interior doors for residential spaces.
-We most often see 4 or 6 panel doors in homes in the United States, but they can be custom-made to your specifications if you are looking for a super-paneled look.
-Panel doors can either have square or rectangular patterns that can range from a single large panel to eight or more small panels.
+Panel doors are the most commonly used interior type for residential spaces.
+We most often see 4 or 6 panel styles in homes in the United States, but they can be custom-made to your specifications if you are looking for a super-paneled look.
+Panel designs can either have square or rectangular patterns that can range from a single large panel to eight or more small panels.

-There are also several variations of the panel door which includes rounded and arched tops, or in some cases more decorative designs which feature glass inserts.
+There are also several variations of the panel door which includes rounded and arched tops, or in some cases more decorative designs that feature glass inserts.

-Currently, the most trending panel interior door designs for homes are standard whole panel doors, three panel mission doors and five panel equal doors.
-However, you can choose to customize the number of panels and the type of design that goes into your panel doors detail.
+Currently, the most trending panel interior door designs for homes are standard whole-panel, three panel mission, and five panel equal doors.
+However, you can choose to customize the number of panels and the type of design that goes into your panel detail.

-Paneled doors render a traditional look to any space.
+Paneled styles render a traditional look to any space.
 They are typically sold unfinished but can be painted or stained in any color desired.

-Panel doors may include glass inserts instead of wood, for homeowners who prefer a more open look.
-Basically, there is a wide range of design options when it comes to style, color and materials for panel doors and ultimately, selecting a door from this category will all depend on one’s personal taste and preference in style.
+Panels may include glass inserts instead of wood, for homeowners who prefer a more open look.
+Basically, there is a wide range of design options when it comes to style, color and materials and ultimately, selecting a door from this category will all depend on one’s personal taste and preference in style.

-To examine whether you are getting the best quality of panel interior doors, examine whether the door is built with accurately fitted and interlocking sections.
+To examine whether you are getting the best quality, examine whether the door is built with accurately fitted and interlocking sections.

-In terms of cost, panel doors are more expensive than flush doors.
-In order to save on costs, you can opt for medium density fiberboard (MDF) door instead of solid wood panel doors since they offer the same looks but require lower maintenance.
+In terms of cost, panel doors are more expensive than flush design.
+In order to save on costs, you can opt for medium-density fiberboard (MDF) door instead of solid wood panel since they offer the same looks but require lower maintenance.

 Glass Doors